kubevela/kubevela/docs/en/cue/basic.md

  KubeVela is built with GO just like most projects in Kubernetes system.
 CUE is also implemented in and exposes a rich API in Go.
 KubeVela integrates with CUE as its core library and works as a Kubernetes controller.
 With the help of CUE, KubeVela can easily handle data constraint problems.

 > Pleas also check [The Configuration Complexity Curse](https://blog.cedriccharly.com/post/20191109-the-configuration-complexity-curse/) and [The Logic of CUE](https://cuelang.org/docs/concepts/logic/) for more details.

+If you haven't ever learned the basic of CUE, you can refer to [our CUE basic guide](./development-guide.md) to learn the basic knowledge of CUE which will be used in KubeVela.

 ## Parameter and Template